High-resolution ALMA study of CO (2-1) line and dust continuum emissions in cluster galaxies at z = 1.46: Conclusions

-To examine whether our findings are unique to cluster galaxies at high-redshift, it is necessary to expand similar {high-resolution} observations toward coeval field galaxies.
-Moreover, {it is possible to} expand our analysis toward (proto-)cluters at higher-redshift ($z\gtrsim2$) when ALMA Band 1 (35--50 GHz) and Band 2 (65--90 GHz) become available.
-These new receiver bands will enable us to probe more distant universe in high-resolution that have never {been} reached before.
+To examine whether our findings are unique to cluster galaxies at high redshift, it is necessary to expand similar {high-resolution} observations toward coeval field galaxies.
+Moreover, {it will be possible to} expand our analysis toward (proto-)clusters at higher redshift ($z\gtrsim2$) when ALMA Band 1 (35--50 GHz) and Band 2 (65--90 GHz) become available.
+These new receiver bands will enable us to probe in high resolution parts of the more distant universe that have never been reached before.

 \begin{appendix} \restartappendixnumbering